mozilla/application-services/megazords/ios/README.md

 The iOS 'megazord' builds all the components into a single library.
-This is built as a static framework.
+This is published as a `.framework` containing a dynamic library.

 ### Adding new components